 - Transitional: When the lens is said to be transitional, the colour depends on the light conditions.
 It can turn from clear to smoky, giving the advantage of flexibility when moving locations.

-- Polarised: Many workers require polarised glasses, which is why Workers Shop offers a comprehensive list of options as you can see here.
+- Polarised: Many workers require polarised glasses, which is why Workers Shop offers a comprehensive list of safety glasses options available for you to browse through.
 These lenses are mainly for reducing sunlight glare, as well as snow and water.
 Without polarised lenses, glare can distort vision, which leads to the wearer having a hard time determining the colours and objects they are looking at.
 When you wear polarised lenses, you can enjoy clarity and accuracy when looking at things.

 The lens tint should be chosen based on the type of work you do, where it is (indoor, outdoor, or both), and the weather conditions.